juhasev/sample-ninja-help/sub-panel-location-mapping.md

 ### CITY, REGION, COUNTRY and DMA

-Choose the options which make sense to your panel and do a test run by switching "Scan and report" on (default).
-When ready to update your panelists toggle off.
+Choose the options which make sense to your panel and do a test run by toggling on "Scan and report" (default).
+When ready to update your panelists toggle "Scan and report" off to apply the changes.

 #### Overwrite
 This option will overwrite existing values if the new value is different.
 This can be handy if your existing values have differences in spellling like "United States" vs "US".